frontend-ui/fed-ui/README.md

             index.scss
 ```

-If your file structure is as the examples above, your path to the node_modules directory will need to be correct.
+If your file structure is as the examples above, your path to the `node_modules` directory will need to be correct.

-To install the FED-UI framework, open your custom.scss file (this maybe named something like index.scss or main.scss in your own project), then import the framework:
+To install the FED-UI framework, open your custom.scss file (this maybe named something like `index.scss` or `main.scs`s in your own project), then import the framework:

 ```scss
 @use '../../node_modules/@frontend-ui/fed-ui/src/scss/index';